-15.1.1 The annual average class student-teacher enrollment ratio for grades TK-3 shall be up to 24 to 1.
-The student-teacher ratio in grades TK-3 may exceed 24 to 1 in any class as long as the average TK-3 class enrollment throughout the District_does not exceed 24 to 1.
+The annual average class student-teacher enrollment ratio for grades K-3 will be up to 24 to 1.
+The student-teacher ratio in grades K-3 may exceed 24 to 1 in any class as long as the average K-3 class enrollment throughout the District does not exceed 24 to 1.

 If Education Code Section 42238.02 is repealed, unfunded, or substantially modified, the parties agree to reopen negotiations about the student-teacher ratio in grades TK-3.
-If the District and OGEA do not reach agreement on replacement language for this Section, the class size status quo ante shall be defined as follows: "Subject to the provisions of Section 15.4 and Education Code Sections 41376 and 41378, the maximum number of students in any class shall not exceed thirty-one (31) students."
+If the District and OGEA do not reach agreement on replacement language for this Section, the class size status quo ante will be defined as follows: "Subject to the provisions of Section 15.4 and Education Code Sections 41376 and 41378, the maximum number of students in any class will not exceed thirty-one (31) students."